pietheinstrengholt/aws-codepipeline-laravel/README.md

 ssh-keygen -t rsa -C "your_email@youremail.com"
 ```

 This will generate a public and a private key.
 It is best to not type a password, since we don't want to interrupt the deployment process.
 Add the public key to your GitHub Deploy keys section under settings.
-The private key key be added to the appspec.yml file and used during the deployment.
+The private key should be packaged and added to the appspec.yml file and used during the deployment.
 See more information here:
 http://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-files.html

 Next step is the following commands.
 This will start the ssh-agent, trust github and import the private key for your project.
 You might want to change the location of the rsa file and need to type in your github repository location.